 If your machine is affected, DON'T use it until it's been repaired.
 The latest advice from Whirlpool is that these dryers shouldn't be used even under supervision.
 It says: "You should unplug it and do not use it until the modification has taken place."

 If your dryer needs repairing, you'll need to register it on the Hotpoint, Indesit or Swan safety websites, and Whirlpool says it'll arrange for an engineer to visit, free of charge.
 Many customers have previously faced a wait of months for this, although Whirlpool now says it's managing to cut the backlog.
-A spokesperson told us at the end of February 2017:
+A Whirlpool spokesperson told us in January 2018:

 Whirlpool says it won't offer refunds or replacements, only a free repair.
-However it is also offering customers whose dryer is older than a year from the date of initial registration the option to buy a new machine at a hefty discount instead though you'll need to weigh up if it's worth it.
+A former scheme allowed customers whose dryer was older than a year from the date of initial registration to buy a new machine at a hefty discount, but this was scrapped in December 2017.

 Hotpoint and Indesit's parent company Whirlpool says it's only offering free repairs for affected machines, not a refund or replacement.
 So the official word from the company on getting a refund or replacement instead is "no".